arunes/prstats-cli/README.md

 ## Usage

-This tool downloads your pull request data and runs commands on the offline data.
-If you need to update your data see [fetch](#fetch) command.
+The tool downloads your pull request data and runs commands on the offline data.
+If you need to update your data see [fetch](#fetch-fetch) command.

 > You can see the date and time the your data was downloaded after running any stat command.